Community Care Center of Crockett

 Residents Maintain Autonomy

-This datapoint measures the percentage of long-term residents who required additional assistance with activities of daily living over time.
-Activities of daily living include activities such as moving around and taking a bath.
-Many argue this is a reasonable measure of a resident's well-being.
+This is a measure of the percentage of long-term stay residents that required increased assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and eating.
+Some experts argue that this is a reliable measure of a patient's well-being.

 Ability to Keep Residents Mobile